djordje-bjelajac/game_of_life/README.md

 ## Architecture Overview

-- `src/main.rs` sets up the `eframe` window and instantiates `GameApp`.
-- `application::game_app::GameApp` implements `eframe::App`, manages UI state,
-  user input, rendering, and delegates pure logic to the domain layer.
+The codebase follows a lightweight Domain-Driven Design/hexagonal architecture split:

+- `src/main.rs` is the outermost adapter, wiring the application into `eframe`.
+- `application::game_app::GameApp` is the primary driving adapter/port implementation.
+  It owns UI state, translates user input into application commands, and orchestrates rendering.
+This layer never mutates simulation state directly; instead it invokes domain services.
-- `domain` exposes:
+- `domain` is the core and remains framework-free.
+It exposes:
-  - `Cell` and `Grid` primitives
+  - `Cell` and `Grid` entities/value objects
-  - `rules::next_generation` (and supporting neighbor counting)
+  - `rules::next_generation` (pure simulation service + neighbor counting)
   - `patterns::PATTERNS` with predefined offsets
   - `constants.rs` defining safe bounds for sliders

-This separation keeps the simulation deterministic and testable while letting the UI evolve independently.
+By keeping adapters (`application`, UI) at the edges and the pure domain in the center, the project stays testable, deterministic, and open to new delivery mechanisms (CLI, network service, etc.) without modifying domain code.

 ## Development Notes